It’s important to add annual home maintenance to your radar so you can keep your new home in great condition.

 You can order a pack of new ones online, or bring your current filter into Lowe’s to get new ones the same size.
-You should replace your filter twice a year — or more during fire season if you have central air, or if you’re prone to indoor allergies.
+You should replace your filter at least every three months, or more if you run the A/C or fan during fire season or if you’re prone to indoor allergies/asthma.
 It’s best to have a stack handy — they always sell out during fire season.
 Make sure it’s the right size and facing the right direction.
 If you use window A/C units or mini splits, make sure to clean the little filter (yes it has one!) monthly.

 You should have your furnace/hvac system serviced yearly.
-I’ve had great luck with Rose City Heating & Cooling but your mileage may vary.
+I’ve had great luck with Rose City Heating & Cooling and Orbit Heating & Cooling but your mileage may vary.
 You may want to consider having professionals clean your ducts as well.
 Especially if you have allergies like me.

 In this climate, keeping water away from your house is SUPER important.
 Blocked gutters are a huge issue.
 You should clean your gutters twice a year or more.
 If your house is super tall, consider hiring a professional.
 Make sure your down spouts are draining property and all the water is going far away from your home.
 Also make sure to trim trees away from your roof so they don’t clog your gutters or screw up your roof.